 With an unlocked package, you have a lot of flexibility.
 Your admins can make changes directly in production in response to emergency change requests because metadata in unlocked packages can be modified in a production org.

 While unlocked packages give you the flexibility to make changes directly in the production org, remember that with great power comes great responsibility.
 Can you feel your Spidey-senses tingling?

 Unlocked packages are developer-controlled.
 The installation of any new package version overwrites the changes made directly in the production org.
 It’s critical that admins communicate any changes made directly in the production org to the development team so that the package is updated appropriately.

 So just what can you put in an unlocked package?
 Good news!
 You can put almost all types of Salesforce metadata and components in an unlocked package.

 The Metadata Coverage report is the ultimate source of truth for metadata coverage information across several channels.
-These channels include Metadata API, scratch org source tracking, unlocked packages, second-generation managed packages, classic managed packages, and more.
+These channels include Metadata API, source tracking, unlocked packages, second-generation managed packages, first-generation managed packages, and more.
 To access the Metadata Coverage report, go to https://developer.salesforce.com/docs/metadata-coverage.

 How Do You Get Started?